BAJAJ FINSERV DIRECT LIMITED

 Market Cap of Indian Stock Market

-India’s stock market comprises companies across all market cap categories.
-As of recent data, the total market capitalisation of listed Indian companies stands at around US$5 trillion (approximately ₹420 trillion), placing India among the major five global markets by value.
+As of recent data, the total market capitalisation of listed Indian companies is around US$5 trillion (approximately ₹420 trillion), positioning India among the largest global equity markets by total listed value.

 Category-wise Overview:

-• Large Caps: Reliance Industries, TCS, HDFC Bank, Infosys, HUL.
+• Large Cap: Reliance Industries, TCS, HDFC Bank

 Reliance Industries